 It’s one thing to go a little hungry, but at least the vendors were getting paid.
 Except they almost weren’t!
 This couple was nowhere to be found at the end of the night.
 Once the vendors went on a hunt through questioning Mother of the Bride and Father of the Bride, they found them.
 They were reluctant at first, but eventually paid them by digging through gifts.
-Learn from this story and remember, vendors are people too.
-People who also like eating and being paid.
+Learn from this story, and remember, vendors are people too -people who also like eating and being paid.

 Disney Music All Day

-I was recently at a wedding: very upscale, very industrial-chic.
+I was recently at a wedding: very upscale, industrial-chic.
 The bride and groom are fairly serious people with adult tastes.
 During the dancing portion of the evening, the hired band broke out into a Disney song.
-At first it seemed as if they were doing one and done.
-“Let it Go” for the little kids at the reception and that’s it.
+At first it seemed as if they were doing one and done, “Let it Go” for the little kids at the reception and that’s it.
 But wait!
-They continued into an entire Disney Medley, and and the bride and groom enjoyed it.
+They continued into an entire Disney medley, and and the bride and groom enjoyed it.
 It was a strange choice, but everyone else loved it!

 Rude Guest that Won’t Leave

-The worst and most unbelievable events at wedding always seem to stem from that one rude guest who can’t take “no.” Last year at a wedding, one of the groomsmen’s notoriously troublesome girlfriends decided she didn’t like the bride.
+The worst and most unbelievable events at wedding always seem to stem from that one rude guest who can’t comprehend “no.” Last year at a wedding, one of the groomsmen’s notoriously troublesome girlfriends decided she didn’t like the bride.
 She worried about her boyfriend being around her, as if something would happen.
 When they were asked to go out for pictures at reception, she was left behind.
 This did not suit her one bit, and she made it known.

 My cousin’s wedding a couple years ago was beautifully done.
 Located out in the country at a little cabin venue, it was rustically bohemian and charming.
 The ceremony began and seemed just like any other until it came time for vows.
 The bride’s vows were simple and sweet.
 Everyone was crying already.

 When it was time for the groom’s vows, he paused and whispered to his groomsmen.
 A few seconds later his groomsmen handed him a guitar.
 He was going to sing his vows.
 Luckily he’s very talented.
 He felt his vows were better said through song.
 It was incredible and completely unfair to the audience.
-If everyone’s makeup was fine before it certainly wasn’t now!
+If everyone’s makeup was fine before, it certainly wasn’t now!